FriendsOfREDAXO/videopreview/README.md

 ## Work in progress / experimental state

-AddOn will generate animated webp video previews
+AddOn will generate animated webp or mp4 video previews

+current: animated webp for poster